EmmasBox/blackwall-protocol/src/blackwall/panels/welcome/welcome_message.md

 # Getting started
 To get started start a new tab by pressing u, to create a new user management tab.

+# Share the love
+If you enjoy Blackwall Protocol please star it on [GitHub](https://github.com/EmmasBox/blackwall-protocol).
+Blackwall is made possible thanks to the CBTTape project.